Oral Surgery Placentia, CA

 Jawbone loss may require a dental bone graft.
 In this case, surgery is needed.
 When your teeth are natural, your jaw nerves are more active.
 This signals and tells your brain to stimulate your jaw so it can stay strong.
 Long-term tooth loss can cause bone nerves to degenerate since there are no dental roots to stimulate them.
 Dental bone grafting is needed to repair the jawbone's volume and density in preparation for dental implants.
 After receiving a bone graft, you may be eligible to receive dental implants.

-Periodontal surgery may also require a bone graft.
+Periodontal surgery may also require gum grafting.
 If gum disease progresses, the bone around your teeth may dissolve.
 This makes teeth look longer and further apart.
 Your teeth will preserve their strength and health after a bone transplant because the new bone will provide a solid base and prevent their mobility.

 Dental Implants